What Is Liability Car Insurance Coverage?

 Bodily Injury Liability

-Bodily injury liability in car insurance covers the medical expenses, lost wages and legal fees if you injure someone in an accident where you're at fault.
-It protects you financially by paying for the other party’s costs, not your own.
+Bodily injury liability covers medical expenses, lost wages and legal fees if you injure someone in an at-fault accident.
+It pays for the other party's costs, not your own.

 • Emergency room visits and hospital stays